New TeamsAny questions about joining ProLeague as team?

 7.7.4 Only clubs from the participating leagues/competitions can participate in the Match of the Week.

-7.7.7 In the absence of a timely and/or properly submitted withdrawal or revocation, the teams selected for the Match of the Week are obliged to meet the set match date.
-A postponement of the match date is not permitted.
+7.7.7 In the absence of a veto submitted in a timely manner and in the correct form, the teams designated for the Match of the Week are obliged to comply with the set match date.
+It is not permitted to postpone a match date.

 7.8 Promotion and relegation